One Woman’s Fight To Keep Public Lands Public

 Some believe that this land, and all it holds, can be sold to the highest bidder,

-They forget us; our way of life and our values.
+They forget us, our way of life and our values.

-They forget where we come from.
+They forget where we come from and who we are.

 Theodore Roosevelt once said “I do not believe that any man can adequately appreciate the world of today unless he has some knowledge of the history of the world of the past.”

 And so we ask ourselves the questions: Where did this land come from?
 Is it really mine?
-Can it be taken away from my children and handed over to the one with the deepest pockets?
+Can it be taken from my children and handed over to the one with the deepest pockets?

 They set our country apart by declaring that fish and wildlife belong to each of us –and we all have equal opportunities to access and enjoy them.